-Over the past few years she has been working on a POOL series, including pools with and without swimmers.
+Over the past few years I have been working on a POOL series, including pools with and without swimmers.
 The swimmers plunge into or emerge out of the water, like the constantly changing moments in any given day; the effort to swim up and out and to breathe.

-In creating her work, she is constantly reminded that she cannot successfully create until she fully lets go of expectations and judgments, particularly her own.
-At times she finds this incredibly challenging but, when it happens, it pushes her forward manifesting on board with paint, ink, paper, pen, color and objects, these cumulative moments.
-Her pieces are about water and breath, structure and entropy, home and transitions.
+My pieces are about water and breath, structure and entropy, home and transitions.
 They are about the moment before and the one right after and the one in between.
-She often starts with one idea and then evolves to a whole other place.
+I find I often start with one idea which as I work through it evolves to a whole other place.
 Sometimes art is like that.

 Dobee holds a BA in Intellectual History/Feminist Studies from Kirkland College and a BFA in Printmaking /Painting from the Maine College of Art, Portland, Maine.
 She has participated in several residencies including at the Vermont Studio School and Penland Art Center.
 She has shown extensively in various venues including galleries, museums, group collaborations and solo exhibits and is part of several private collections in the US and abroad.
 She is currently represented by SHOH Gallery, Berkeley, CA and Mary Praytor Gallery, Greenville, SC.